Components

 This only works if the nodes connected through the edge are

-nodes.
-Otherwise, this will perform the contraction between theleaf
+leafnodes.
+Otherwise, this will perform the contraction between theleafnodes that were connected through this edge.Nodes

 Examples